 High School Graduation Requirements

-Per ACSI accreditation, it is required for students to take a Bible course each year.
-Students who first enroll at EA during their senior year are required to complete at least 25% of the course work or take at least five credits in order to receive a diploma; the student's counselor will assist in determining which courses need to be taken by the student.
+Enlightium Academy seniors must earn a minimum of 22 credits* and a minimum 2.0 GPA on a 5.0 scale.
+Please note: since it is required for students to take a Bible course each year, students who attend EA for four years of high school could earn a minimum of 24 credits.
+Students who first enroll at EA during their senior year are required to complete at least 25% of the course work or take at least 3.5 credits in order to receive a diploma; the student's counselor will assist in determining which courses need to be taken by the student.

-College preparatory students and students who are pursuing an honors diploma are recommended to meet the following requirements:
+College preparatory students and students who are pursuing an honors diploma must meet the following requirements:

 - Earn at least 24 credits*